Ranjitsinhji: Legacy

 Bateman's work on cricket and the British Empire identifies Ranjitsinhji as an important figure in helping build "imperial cohesion", adding that his "cultural impact was immense".
-Bateman identifies in particular the use of Ranji's image during his era in advertising in England and Australia.
-This was a marked turnaround from the racism Ranji had faced early in his career, which he had tried to overcome with techniques such as adopting the pseudonym, "Smith".
+Bateman identifies in particular the use of Ranjitsinhji's image during his era in advertising in England and Australia.
+This was a marked turnaround from the racism Ranjitsinhji had faced early in his career, which he had tried to overcome with techniques such as adopting the pseudonym, "Smith".
 The popularity of an Indian playing cricket in England and for England was remarked upon during Ranjitsinhji's era.
-W. G. Grace directly linked Ranji's celebrity to "his extraordinary skill as a batsman and his nationality".
+W. G. Grace directly linked Ranjitsinhji's celebrity to "his extraordinary skill as a batsman and his nationality".

 After his death, the Board of Control for Cricket in India (BCCI) started the Ranji Trophy in 1934, with the first fixtures taking place in 1934–35.
-The trophy was donated by Maharaja Bhupinder Singh of Patiala, who also inaugurated it.
-Today it remains a domestic first-class cricket championship played in India between different city and state sides.
+The trophy was donated by Maharaja Bhupinder Singh of Patiala, who also inaugurated the competition.
+The Ranji Trophy is India's national championship in first-class cricket and is contested by 38 teams representing several cities and states.

 As a ruler, his legacy is more patchy.
 McLeod summarises his achievements at home as having "remodelled his capital, constructed roads and railways, and built a great port with modern facilities".
 Due to his legacy on the cricket field, he is regarded as one of the best cricketers of Indian history.
 He is also regarded as being one of the finest batsmen to have played for the Sussex County Cricket Club.